 John Cunningham virus

-John Cunningham (JC) virus is a ubiquitous double-stranded DNA virus of the polyomaviridae family 1.
+John Cunningham (JC) virus is an ubiquitous double-stranded DNA virus member of the polyomaviridae family 1.
 It is the etiological agent of the progressive multifocal leukoencephalopathy (PML).

 History and etymology

-The virus was first described by Åström et al. in 1958 2, and was first isolated in 1971 by Padgett et al. The latter group assigned the name of the patient to the virus 3.
+The virus was first described by Åström et al. in 1958 2, and it was first isolated in 1971 by Padgett et al. This latter group assigned the name of the patient to the virus 3.